EulerProject/e3/README.md

 ### Introduction
 This repository is for the command line wrapper e3 of the [EulerX](https://github.com/EulerProject/EulerX) toolkit.
-The [EulerX](https://github.com/EulerProject/EulerX) toolkit developed by the EulerProject team allows to solve the taxonomy alignment problem [<a href="http://www.slideshare.net/taxonbytes/ludaescher-etal-2014hybriddiagnosisconceptreasoning" target="_blank">1</a>, <a href="http://taxonbytes.org/pdf/ChenEtAl2014-HybridDiagnosisApproach.pdf" target="_blank">2</a>].
+The [EulerX](https://github.com/EulerProject/EulerX) toolkit developed by the EulerProject team allows to solve the taxonomy alignment problem ("tap") [<a href="http://www.slideshare.net/taxonbytes/ludaescher-etal-2014hybriddiagnosisconceptreasoning" target="_blank">1</a>, <a href="http://taxonbytes.org/pdf/ChenEtAl2014-HybridDiagnosisApproach.pdf" target="_blank">2</a>].
 Here we created a wrapper around the [EulerX](https://github.com/EulerProject/EulerX) toolkit to achieve the following benefits.

 ### Benefits
-* Use e3 as interactive shell or use it directly in your scripts
+* Use of e3 as an interactive shell, or directly in scripts
-* Use modular commands with single responsiblities
+* Use of modular commands with single responsiblities
-* Be able to refine taxonomy alignment problem on-the-go
+* Ability to refine taxonomy alignment problems on-the-go
-* Reduced exposure to expert options
+* Reduced exposure to certain expert options
 * Reduced knowledge of the EulerX life-cycle
 * Reduced exposure to EulerX generated output data
-* Re-use existing computation results
+* Re-use of existing computation results in "projects"

 ### Demo
 #### Configuration